angular/angular/aio/content/guide/dependency-injection.md

 You must register a service *provider* with an injector, or it won't know how to create the service.

 The next few sections explain the many ways you can specify a provider.

-Almost all of the accompanying code snippets are extracts from the sample app's `providers.component.ts` file.

 ### The class as its own provider